samuelfchen/rda-1/README.md

 <img src="docs/image/rda_logo.png" align="right" height="128">

-Recursive Delimited Array, or RDA, is a text-encoding format for a data container, for storing and transporting structured data in a text form.
+Recursive Delimited Array, or RDA, is a text file encoding format for storing and transporting structured data.

-Unlike XML and JSON, RDA container is **schema-less**, meaning the same container can be used for storing any structured data from any application.
+Unlike XML and JSON, RDA is **schema-less** and **generic**, meaning the same RDA file (aka "container") can be used for storing data of any structure, and from any application.

+## A Schema-less Data Container

 > *An RDA container is like a plain box that has an unlimited number of pockets for freely storing "any stuff", whereas an XML or JSON container is like a wallet, which has specific places for storing coins, notes, and cards.*

-## A Schema-less Data Container

 XML and JSON use schema for specifying the types and the structure of their data, meaning XML/JSON containers are application-data specific, as only data with the specified types and structure can fit into a container.
 If an application has a data format change and requires changing the schema, all other connected applications will need to change their container-parsing logic to remain compatible, and this can be difficult if the other applications are developed and maintained by different parties.